Cubic Engine

 Industrial-scale simulations

-Cubic models how particulate material moves on average, so you can analyze large systems over long time horizons without the computational cost of tracking every particle.
-The result is a simulation framework that is dramatically faster, inherently scalable, and capable of handling particle counts beyond 1015.
+Our physics engine models how particulate material moves on average, so you can analyse large systems over long time horizons without the computational cost of tracking every particle.
+The result is a simulation framework that is dramatically faster, inherently scalable, and capable of handling any number of particles.

-Cubic’s unique approach to industrial problems opens new pathways for:Cubic outputs
+Our unique approach to industrial problems opens new pathways for:Outputs

 Cubic transforms particle complexity into smooth, continuous fields—revealing key insights instantly, anywhere in the domain.
 Decide faster with confidence.